Celebrating the Legacy of Captain Francis O'Neill

-From 22nd to 25th August 2013, we’re celebrating the musical legacy of Chief O’Neill in Bantry with a traditional music festival to celebrate his achievements as a collector of traditional Irish music.
+From Friday 30 May to Monday 2 June 2014 we celebrate the musical legacy of Chief O’Neill in Bantry with a traditional music festival to highlight his achievements as a collector of traditional Irish music.

-Our celebration of the music he helped to preserve will mark the centenary of O’Neill’s most famous book ‘Irish Minstrels and Musicians.’
-Join us to celebrate O’Neill’s amazing legacy as we bring the best contemporary musicians to West Cork for packed programme of concerts, workshops, sessions and fun here in Bantry.
+Join us to enjoy O’Neill’s amazing legacy as we bring the best contemporary musicians to West Cork for packed programme of concerts, workshops, sessions and fun here in Bantry.